Delay not you conversion to the Lord,

 - What other ideas would we highlight in Frederic’s text?
 Are they still valid in our 21st century society?

-- What value do the Sacraments have in my life, in particular the Sacrament of Penance and Reconciliation?
+- What value do the Sacraments have in my life, in particular the Sacrament of Reconciliation?

 - How important is the presence of Christians in society?
-In other words, are we considered good citizens?
-We really are?
+In other words, are we viewed as being good citizens?
 Could we be better?

-- We can discuss the last example that appears in the reflection: “a Christian entrepreneur will be generous, will pay appropriately to his employees, and not only will be satisfied with complying with the minimum wage.
-If he did not, he would not be a good Christian.”
+- Discuss the last example that appears in the reflection: Christian entrepreneurs will be generous, will pay their employees a just wage, and will not be satisfied with complying with the minimum wage laws … that is what makes them good Christians.
 Do we agree?
-Do we come up with other examples of how a Christian must fulfill — and go beyond — moral and social obligations?
+Could we cite other examples of how Christians must fulfill — and go beyond — their moral and social obligations?